Becoming a Friend

 Becoming a Friend of The Auckland Project

-We would love to welcome you to The Auckland Project as a guest, and leave as a Friend.
-Heritage and culture need passionate people right at the heart of it, to help ensure that it can be enjoyed for generations to come.
+We would love to welcome you to The Auckland Project as a guest, and for you to leave as a Friend.
+Heritage and culture initiatives need passionate people, to help ensure they can be enjoyed for generations to come.

 If you enjoy your time with us, and it moves you to want to be involved to help us welcome more people to appreciate Bishop Auckland, well then we’ve done our job and we thank you.